BruceWind/AESJniEncrypt/README.md

 # Reach high security with libsodium in Android

-- [x] I have no longer supported ~~AES algorithms~~.
-If still need it, you can check out tag: [v2.2](https://github.com/BruceWind/AESJniEncrypt/releases/tag/v2.2).
+> I have no longer supported ~~AES algorithms~~.
+Still needing it, you can check out tag: [v2.2](https://github.com/BruceWind/AESJniEncrypt/releases/tag/v2.2).

 - [x] Use **CHACHA20** instead of **AES**.
 I have to mention that TLS1.3 use **CHACHA20** on mobile device too.
 It is high-performance for ARM architecture.
 - [x] Hide native function in JniOnload
-- [x] Use signature verification to avoid being packaged again (It is prevents that hacker call your jni method directly.)
+- [x] Use signature verification to avoid second-packaged.
+(It is prevents that hacker call your jni method directly.)
 - [x] ~~key exists in the symbol table, and hides the character table~~.
-This method has been deprecated due to [discard reason issues5](https://github.com/weizongwei5/AESJniEncrypt/issues/5)
+This approach has been deprecated due to [discard reason issues5](https://github.com/weizongwei5/AESJniEncrypt/issues/5)
-- [x] Get the key from a complex function, to hide the key, current function is a simple solution.
+- [x] Obtain the key from a complex function, to hide the key, currently the function is a simple solution.
 (Complex solution: divide the Key into several pieces, store them in different C files, and finally splicing them together.
 This function should be complicated to write and increase the decompiling difficulty.)

 - [x] Use "obfuscator" to confuse C code, [how to  deobfuscate it?](https://blog.quarkslab.com/deobfuscation-recovering-an-ollvm-protected-program.html)
 - [x] Supporting x86 of obfucation.
 A link at the bottom is tutorial for configuring obfucator.
 - [x] Anti-debugging.
 Currently, I put a simple solution into code but there are complicated and sophisticated solutions.
       I recommand determining whether it is traced in every encryption and decryption.
 You can add other complicated algorithm in your fork.
-- [x] Detecting device is emulator in runtime : That feature comes from my another repo [Check_Emulator_In_NDK](https://github.com/Scavenges/Check_Emulator_In_NDK)
+- [x] Detecting device is emulator during runtime.
+This feature comes from my another repo [Check_Emulator_In_NDK](https://github.com/Scavenges/Check_Emulator_In_NDK)
 - [ ] TODO: Prevent SO file injecting from hacker.